Mokuji/mokuji/apidocs/components/account/models/UserInfo.md

 Validates the whole model, based on static validation rules.

-<p>Options:
+Options:
    array $rules - Defines extra rules per field name. bool $force_create - Tries to ignore the PK if it has an auto_increment attribute.
-Otherwise throws programmer exception.</p>
+Otherwise throws programmer exception

 * Visibility: **public**
 * This method is defined by [dependencies\BaseModel](../../../dependencies/BaseModel.md)